Moskize91/doc-page-extractor/README.md

 - **NVIDIA GPU with CUDA 11.8 or 12.1 support (Required)**
 - Sufficient GPU memory (recommended: 4GB+ VRAM)

+## Dependencies & Licenses

+This project is licensed under the MIT License.
+It depends on the DeepSeek-OCR model which uses **easydict** (LGPLv3) for configuration management.

+The LGPL license allows dynamic linking (as used here via Python imports) without affecting the license of dependent projects.
+Users are free to use, modify, and distribute this software under the MIT License terms.

 ## Development

 For contributors and developers, see [Development Guide](docs/DEVELOPMENT.md) for: